Just the FAQs

 Are there plans to offer new programs or events to take advantage of the updated facilities?

-Yes, but specificity is a tbd for now, depending upon what gets approved by the membership.
+Yes, but specificity is a TBD for now, pending project approval.
 There will then be ample time to curate updated Member programming and activities.

 How will these improvements make our club more competitive with other private clubs in the area?

-How will the Long Range Planning Committee/Board ensure transparency and accountability throughout the construction project?
+How will the Long-Range Planning Committee and Board ensure transparency and accountability throughout the construction project?

 How will members who use the facilities less frequently benefit from this investment?